WeblateOrg/weblate/docs/admin/install.rst

 Adjust site name in admin interface, otherwise links in RSS or registration emails will not work.

-You can do this under the :guilabel:`Sites › Sites` (or directly open URL ``/admin/sites/site/1/``), change the :guilabel:`Domain name` to match your setup.
+Please open admin interface and edit default site name and domain under the :guilabel:`Sites › Sites` (or you can do that directly at ``/admin/sites/site/1/`` URL under your Weblate installation).
+You have to change the :guilabel:`Domain name` to match your setup.

 You might want to set :setting:`ENABLE_HTTPS` as well if you serve site over https.

+Alternatively you can set the site name from command line using :djadmin:`changesite`.

-.. seealso:: :ref:`faq-site`
+.. seealso:: :ref:`faq-site`, :djadmin:`changesite`, https://docs.djangoproject.com/en/stable/ref/contrib/sites/

 .. _production-indexing: